-- Assumptions: - o Cracks and holes on sidewalk shall be minimal. - o Battery 4hrs of nominal driving or 8hrs of video streaming. - o Hardware is reliable. - o User will protect hardware from damage. - o System is waterproof. - o Operator will clear sidewalk before measurement. - o System will be used during the day to take optimal photos. - o Sidewalk will always be captured as the center of the image - o Rendered images requires user-input before processing measurements - o User will manually input location data fields after every use. - o User will use GoPro Provided app to render 360 Degree Images - o User will manually input data into Azure DB - o Data will have outliers for the algorithm to clean - Web application and mapping files

-- Web application - Web application will be used to view specific or individual sidewalk segment images and slope/GPS data. - Web application will be used to view damage and assign numerical score to sidewalk segment (Spring 2022). - Mapping files - Mapping files will be viewed by user by importing them to NavigateLA, if and only if, mapping files are not hosted on NavigateLA. - Mapping files will contain data for many sidewalk segments. - Mapping files will be viewed by user by selecting a layer hosted on NavigateLA, if and only if, mapping files are kept on a database managed by BOE.
+- Assumptions: - Cracks and holes on sidewalk shall be minimal. - o Battery 4hrs of nominal driving or 8hrs of video streaming. - Hardware is reliable. - User will protect hardware from damage. - o System is waterproof. - Operator will clear sidewalk before measurement. - $\circ~$ System will be used during the day to take optimal photos. - $\circ\;$ Sidewalk will always be captured as the center of the image - Rendered images requires user-input before processing measurements - User will manually input location data fields after every use. - User will use GoPro Provided app to render 360 Degree Images - User will manually input data into Azure DB - Web application and mapping files - Web application - Web application will be used to view specific or individual sidewalk segment images. - Web application will be used to view damage and assign numerical scores to sidewalk segments. - Mapping files - Mapping files will be viewed by the user by importing them to NavigateLA, if and only if, mapping files are not hosted on NavigateLA. - Mapping files will contain data for many sidewalk segments. - Mapping files will be viewed by the user by selecting a layer hosted on NavigateLA, if and only if, mapping files are kept on a database managed by BOE.